Quantum algorithms for equational reasoning: Results

-\emph{Filtering.} Another relevant operation on equivalence classes is the extraction of a specific subset of elements that satisfy a given condition.
-For example, one might be interested in generating all space-filling curves on a square lattice that exhibit inversion symmetry.
-The ability to filter elements is also essential for applications in formal grammars, where it may be necessary to exclude strings containing nonterminal symbols.
-When the size of the selected subset is not exponentially smaller than the full equivalence class, this filtering process can be carried out efficiently on a quantum computer. \\We define the target subset as
+Another relevant operation on equivalence classes is the extraction of a specific subset of elements that satisfy a given condition.
+We name this operation filtering.
+For instance, one might be interested in generating all space-filling curves on a square lattice that exhibit inversion symmetry.
+The ability to filter elements is also essential for applications in formal grammars, where it may be necessary to exclude strings containing nonterminal symbols. \\We define the target subset as

 where \( g \) is a Boolean function that returns 1 if and only if the string \( \omega \) satisfies the desired property.
-Subset extraction can be implemented by introducing an ancilla qubit initialized in the state \( \ket{0} \), which is flipped conditionally based on the value of \( g(\omega) \).
+Once the orbit state has been prepared, subset extraction can be implemented by introducing an ancilla qubit initialized in the state \( \ket{0} \), which is flipped conditionally based on the value of \( g(\omega) \).
 This results in the following transformation: By measuring the ancilla qubit and post-selecting the outcome \( \ket{1} \), the remaining system collapses into a quantum state that encodes a uniform superposition over the filtered subset:

 The probability of successfully measuring the ancilla in state \( \ket{1} \) is given by